monstermuffin/mergerfs-cache-mover/README.md

 ## Automated Execution

-Use either a Systemd timer or Crontab entry.
-I have been moving from crontab to systemd timers myself, but you live your life how you see fit.
+Use either a `systemd` timer or Crontab entry.
+I have been moving from crontab to `systemd` timers myself, but you live your life how you see fit.

 ### Option 1: Systemd Timer

-1. Create a systemd service file `/etc/systemd/system/cache_mover.service`.
+1. Create a `systemd` service file `/etc/systemd/system/cache_mover.service`.
 Change `/path/to/cache-mover.py` to where you downloaded the script, obviously.

 ```ini
 [Unit]